caioschristino/dev-challenge/README.md

 * RESTful API design is implemented, correctly using the HTTP verbs and the proper Status Code.

 ### Programming language
-You can choose between Ruby or Elixir.
+You can choose between Ruby, Elixir or C#.

 ### How to share your code with us
 We want you to experience how we work on a daily basis.
 That's why we ask you to use a standard git-flow as follows below.